distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **Requirement ID:** 9
 * **Description:** Node configuration ability, including modifying the allocated storage space, network limits, etc.
 * **Criticality:** Medium.
 This is a convenient feature.
 * **Technical issues:** Node must be able to pick up the changes effectively without any or long downtime.
+Node has to rebalance it's data based on new storage space and network performance.
 * **Dependencies:** Node set up.

 **Requirement ID:** 10